netcinematics/KRYPTOSPAZE/README.md

-# CRYPTOSPAZE
+# KRYPTOSPAZE
-The original CRYPTOSPAZE...
+The original KRYPTOSPAZE...
 2021.